truenas/documentation/content/Solutions/Integrations/EntraID.md

 3. Create a site-to-site VPN gateway.

     Entra ID domain services uses hard-coded network addresses and a bundled DNS server, so a VPN is needed to ensure proper DNS resolution.
-    There are numerous possible VPN solutions for this purpose. iXsystems does not suggest or support any particular third-party VPN service.
+    There are numerous possible solutions for this purpose. iXsystems does not suggest or support a specific third-party VPN service.
     For one option, see [Tutorial: Create a site-to-site VPN connection in the Azure portal](https://learn.microsoft.com/en-us/azure/vpn-gateway/tutorial-site-to-site-portal) from Microsoft.

 ## Configuring TrueNAS

-Edit TrueNAS network configuration to ensure TrueNAS is able to reach the Entra ID domain services instance and then join the domain.
+Edit network configuration to enable TrueNAS to reach the Entra ID domain services instance and then join the domain.

 1. Configure network connections.
     Go to **Network** and click **Settings** on the **Global Configuration** widget to open the **Edit Global Configuration** screen.